-Theodosia Burr Alston History Lecture and Book Signing
+Theodosia Burr Alston History Talk and Book Signing

 Saturday, August 2 at 3 p.m.

-Author Rose Tomlin will present a lecture about her new book "Duel of the Heart" where she successfully mined the extensive collection of primary source material about Theodosia Burr Alston, daughter of Vice President Aaron Burr and wife of South Carolina rice planter and governor, Joseph Alston.
+Author Rose Tomlin will present a talk about her new book "Duel of the Heart" whose subject is Theodosia Burr Alston, daughter of Vice President Aaron Burr and wife of South Carolina rice planter and governor, Joseph Alston.
 This is a wonderful opportunity to learn more about Theodosia and South Carolina history.
-Lecture is in the Lowcountry Center Auditorium and is free with garden admission and will be followed by a book signing in Keepsakes.
+The talk is free with garden admission and will be followed by a book signing.

 Gullah Geechee Program Series

 Join Ron Daise, Brookgreen's Vice-President for Creative Education, author, and historian and learn about the people, language, and culture of the Gullah Geechee people whose ancestors were enslaved from West Africa and brought here to work on plantations.
 “Tinkabouts!”
 An interactive, cultural game show presents options for participants to consider or, “tinkabout.”
 Each guest becomes a “contestant” who will gain “points” for answering questions about Gullah Geechee people, songs, history, culture, foods, and trivia.
 The program is in the Wall Lowcountry Center Auditorium and is free with garden admission.
 (Program is not held July 2 & September 3).

 August 7 - 9 and 14 - 16